• Skip to primary navigation

 Pork Carnitas simmering in lard, orange juice and milk

-Shred and Serve.
+Remove the onion and discard.
 Remove the pork and shred as desired.
 Serve with tortillas for the best carnitas tacos ever!

 Mike shredding the pork carnitas